 Nathaniel Russell House

-Around the corner from White Point Park, a stretch of lower E Bay St known as Rainbow Row is one of the most photographed areas of town...
+With its candy-colored houses, this stretch of lower E Bay St is one of the most photographed areas of town.
+The houses are around the...

 Old Slave Mart Museum